xeolabs/xeometry-guide/viewerBookmarks.md

 ### Example

-To see how bookmarking works, we'll reuse the example from *[Introduction](introduction.md)* below.
+To show how bookmarking works, we'll reuse the example from *[Introduction](introduction.md)*.
 In this example, we're positioning the camera, loading a model, rotating the model, and making some objects transparent, to reveal the insides.

 [![](assets/transparency.png)](http://xeolabs.com/xeometry/examples/#guidebook_transparency)